Scientists breed threatened Florida coral species in step toward reef restoration

 Species that fall victim to it have a mortality rate of 66-100 percent, making it deadlier than the better-known coral bleaching phenomenon that is typically caused by higher water temperatures associated with climate change.

-The Global Coral Reef Monitoring Network (GCRMN), a U.N.-supported global data network, in October said that 14% of the world s coral on reefs was already lost between 2009 and 2018. read more
+The Global Coral Reef Monitoring Network (GCRMN), a U.N.-supported global data network, in October said that 14% of the world’s coral on reefs was already lost between 2009 and 2018.